-The Federal Work-Study program is based on need, and provides Penn College students with the opportunity to work up to 20 hours per week during Fall and Spring Semesters, and up to 25 hours per week during Summer Semester, to earn money to help pay for educational expenses.
+The Federal Work-Study program is based on need, and provides Penn College students with the opportunity to work part-time during Fall and Spring Semesters, and up to 25 hours per week during Summer Semester, to earn money to help pay for educational expenses.

 To be considered for a Federal Work-Study position at Penn College:

 - Be sure you previously submitted your Penn College Financial Aid Authorization (FAA) in the Financial Information section of SIS.